-Previously, the Housing Department acquired a vacant lot from Maricopa County in the Edison-Eastlake Choice Neighborhoods target area for housing development and is the Soluna I and Soluna II replacement housing sites.
+In 2019, the Housing Department acquired a vacant lot from Maricopa County in the Edison-Eastlake Choice Neighborhoods target area for housing development.
+The lot has since been developed into Soluna I and Soluna II, representing 177 units of replacement multifamily rental housing.

-Work with local developers to create mixed income communities in high opportunity areas of Phoenix.
+• Work with local developers to create mixed income communities in high opportunity areas of Phoenix.

-A non-profit co-developer was selected in calendar year 2021 through an RFP process to partner with the Housing Department for the redevelopment of Deck Park Vista, now called The Moreland.
-This affordable housing redevelopment project is located in the Downtown Core in an area of opportunity.
-Because of its location and amenities in a high opportunity area, The Moreland is approved as an off-site component of the Choice Neighborhoods grant and will utilize a minimum of seventy-five (75) Section 8 Project-Based Vouchers at the property with priority given to relocating Choice Neighborhoods residents.
-Construction is expected to begin in calendar year 2023.
+A non-profit co-developer was selected in calendar year 2021 through an RFP process to partner with the Housing Department for the redevelopment of Deck Park Vista now called The Moreland.

+This affordable housing redevelopment project is located in the Downtown Core, in an area of opportunity.
+Because of its location and amenities in a high opportunity area, The Moreland is approved as an off-site component of the Choice Neighborhoods grant and will utilize a minimum of 75 Section 8 Project-Based Vouchers the property with priority given to relocating Choice Neighborhoods residents.
+Construction is expected to begin in calendar year 2024.